helmutkn/Targeting-Lucid-Dreaming/README.md

 Before you use this repository I suggest you visit the original one and follow the instructions there.

+We changed the model for sleep scoring (since we were not able to find the trained checkpoints for the model used in dreamento) to SleePyCo from https://github.com/gist-ailab/SleePyCo and made it fit our architecture.

+For citation please make sure you follow the original repository's suggestions!

 ## changes from the original repository
-The TCP socket made problems in that the program was not able to read data from it.
-Therefore I implemented a raw socket to read the data put there by the HDServer.
+The TCP socket implemented in dreamento made problems in that the program was not able to read data from it.
+Therefore I implemented a raw socket to read the data.

 ## TODO:
 - [X] implement always responsive console